Our computer program includes two labs, one for grades K-4

 is the advanced band which includes seventh and eighth grade

-Fifth and sixth grade students, who are not in band, attend
+Fifth and sixth grade students, who are not in band,

-covering singing, and learning basic music reading skills.
+continues covering singing, and learning basic music

-other musical styles.
-5th grade learns beginning
+and appreciation of other musical styles.
+5th

-techniques of hand bells.
-6th grade will
+grade learns beginning techniques of hand bells.

-incorporate proper vocal techniques and continue
+6th grade will incorporate proper vocal techniques and

-exploring ways to make music.
+continue exploring ways to make music with an emphasis

 The junior high choir is made up of seventh and eighth